sensorlabio/sensorlab-api-docs/source/endpoints/measurements/list.rst

         Unauthorized

-    :jsonparam string next: Next measurement.
-Used for pagination.
-    :jsonparam string prev: Prev measurement.
-Used for pagination.

     :query sensor_id: Sensor's ID.
     :query next: Use `next` or `prev` fields from response to get next or previous page.
     :query type: filter by type.

+    :>json string result.type: Measurement type.
+    :>json string result.value: Array of values.
+    :>json string result.timestamp: Timestamp for measurement.
+    :>json string next: This param shows next measurement ID for next page.
+Use it with `next` query parameter.
+    :>json string prev: This param shows prev measurement ID for prev page.
+Use it with `next` query parameter.

     :reqheader Authorization: Bearer token from authentication.
     :reqheader Content-Type: application/json